What is a Reverse Mortgage

 High on the list of people who are often preyed upon by scammers are senior citizens.
 There are a lot of sleazy companies out there who will do whatever they can to make others make bad financial decisions.

 The reverse loan mortgage arena is certainly a place where this can happen.
 From late-night infomercials to letters in the mail, seniors are often baited into things that don’t make a lot of sense.
 Consumerist has reported on reverse mortgage scams in the past where companies were sending deceptive mailings to seniors.

 More than 10,000 consumers received reverse mortgage solicitations from a company called New View that were allegedly made to look like official government notices from the Federal Housing Administration.

-Work With A Financial Adviser To Determine If A Reverse Mortgage Is Right For You
+Work With A Financial Advisor To Determine If A Reverse Mortgage Is Right For You

 Additional Helpful Mortgage and Finance Articles

 Use these financial articles to make smart decisions when you are going to be buying a home or refinancing an existing home.
-A well- educated homeowner generally makes the best financial moves!
+A well- educated homeowner generally produces the best financial moves!